This holiday season, we’d like to celebrate Coke. For every marketer,

 - Become an asset manager – No brand is more “branded” than Coke.
 It has built a robust portfolio of assets—the color red, its proprietary bottle shape, its logotype, the polar bears—and it manages them with urgent attention and careful deliberation, building their value over time.

 - Commit to consistency – It takes time and repetition to forge a lasting imprint in consumers’ consciousness, and Coke maintains long-term dedication to its campaigns (like “Have a Coke and a Smile”), marketing platforms (like American Idol) and identity elements.
 Note that, while Pepsi’s logo design has morphed repeatedly, Coke’s logo script has remained virtually unchanged since 1886!

 Coca-Colain Atlanta.
 The folks at Coke use its history as a compass and leverage its past in the present, like this reprise of the famous “Mean Joe Greene” ad to launch Coke Zero.

+Jim Stengel is a contributor for Forbes.com and president/CEO of The Jim Stengel Company.
 He was the former Global Marketing Officer of Procter & Gamble, one of the most admired brand-building companies in the world.

 - ‘Pop’ Culture: Photography Books Celebrate Coke’s Rich History With Film, Music and Sports

 - Coca-Cola for Two: Sharing Can Doubles the Happiness

 Coca-ColaNamed Creative Marketer of the Year, Wins 20 Additional Cannes Lions